-Darby Vickers is PhD candidate in philosophy with a passion for research, teaching, and educational policy and reform.
+Darby Vickers is Ph.D. in philosophy with a passion for research, teaching, and educational policy and reform.
 Her research focuses on the intersection of epistemology, ethics, and pedagogy/philosophy of education in both ancient Greek and contemporary philosophy.
 She starts as a Visiting Assistant Professor at University of San Diego in Fall 2021.

 She is also the creator and co-organizer of an applied epistemology and information literacy project, Archaeology in a Post-Truth World: An Interdisciplinary Philosophical Conference (which includes an outreach component, Debunking 101).
 Additionally, Darby serves as a co-investigator on a study on graduate student well-being and doctoral writing productivity (with Professor Barbara Sarnecka’s lab).

 Darby was one of the 2019 Pedagogical Fellows in the Division of Teaching Excellence and Innovation at UC Irvine.
 She was also selected to participate in the National Humanities Center Virtual Graduate Student Summer Residency (Passionate Teaching in the Research Environment: How to Create Meaningful Online Learning Experiences).
 She and colleague Rena Goldstein (PhD candidate, UCI) have been running doctoral writing workshops from Summer 2019 to the present.
 To see her pedagogical training and teaching experience, look at her teaching page.

 Darby has held a variety of academic service positions during her time in graduate school.
 She is currently in her second year serving as a graduate student researcher and liaison for the Forum for the Academy and the Public (2019-2021).
 She also served as a graduate student researcher in the Humanities Center at UCI (Summer 2019-Spring 2020).

 Contact: you may contact Darby via email (vickersd AT uci DOT edu) or via Twitter @DarbyVickers